nigamishan/Genfit/genfit-backend/README.md

 ### Authentication

-Authentication is implemented using HTTP Basic Authentication.
+Authentication is implemented using HTTP Basic Authentication with username-based access control.
+The system extracts the username from the authentication credentials and uses it to ensure users can only access their own data.

 To authenticate requests:

 1. Encode your username and password in the format `username:password` using Base64
 2. Add an Authorization header with the value `Basic {encoded-credentials}`